 What to do: Even though you might not have falsified the information you use, you are still responsible for using false information.
 You must vet all information taken from non-library and Internet sites using what is known as The CRAAP Test.
-On the linked page, watch the video on the left and answer the questions on the right to determine the legitimacy of the source for your work.
+On the linked page, watch the video and answer the questions below to determine the legitimacy of the source for your work.